cs-ankit-gupta/solution-pack-ot-asset-management/docs/setup.md

 # Installation

 1. To install a solution pack, click **Content Hub** > **Discover**.
-2. Search for and select **OT - Asset Management** from the list of solution pack that appears.
+2. Search and select **OT - Asset Management** from the list of solution pack that appears.
 3. Click the **OT - Asset Management** solution pack card.
 4. Click **Install** on the lower part of the screen to begin the installation.